Ramtha's School of Enlightenment: Teachings

 The school teaches that human beings have the capacity to utilize their inner wisdom, focus their brains, and create their own reality.
-The school's curriculum is based on the channelings by Knight of the entity Ramtha.
+The school's curriculum is based on the supposed channelings by Knight of the entity Ramtha.
 Although the school has been criticised for being a cult (see below), Knight and her followers deny such claims and say that the school is neither a religion nor a cult.

 Ramtha's School of Enlightenment teachings have been described as part of the New Age movement (the school itself claims to be outside it).

-Lessons in the school's compounds sometimes include wine drinking, tobacco pipe smoking and dancing to rock ’n’ roll music.
+Lessons in the school's compounds sometimes include wine drinking, tobacco pipe smoking, and dancing to rock and roll music.
 Allegedly, it is being taught that the nitric oxide in red wine (not the alcohol), also found in pipe tobacco (not the nicotine), can help to facilitate changes in the brain as a part of the process in which to achieve these means.

 Through various focus techniques, the students believe they are on their way to becoming as "enlightened" as other shamans who can alter their personal reality at will.
 The main activities towards that goal vary from specific focusing, meditation-like techniques, breathing techniques, blindfolded archery, energy healing (for one's self and for someone else), finding the heart of a maze, and many more.
 The students are taught that human beings can train themselves into such powers that will allow them to levitate, raise the dead, make gold appear in their hand and predict the future.
 Eventually this may lead to the "ascension" of the physical body into the "light body".

 The dialogues, and a lot of transcripts from Knight's Ramtha talks, have been compiled and published over the course of many years.
 Videotapes of various dialogue sessions have also been released.
 While some major themes in the school's teachings are covered in these publications, more in-depth and systematic presentation of its philosophies and teachings is only accessible by attending a retreat in person.

 Research

 In February 1997, Knight hosted a conference of scholars who had been studying her, the students and the school for the previous year.
 During their research phase, they also observed Knight's Ramtha sessions and measured various physiological functions of her body.
 The researchers examined Ramtha's teachings and the school's practices from a variety of perspectives, including physics, feminism, parapsychology and religion.
-Melton organized the research.
+J. Gordon Melton organized the research.
 In addition to the conference presenters, Knight invited the media to attend.
 However, Knight said she did not sponsor the conference to gain publicity or to convince her skeptics.

 Knight paid the travel expenses and stipends for the conference presenters, which caused some of Knight's critics to suggest she had influenced their research.
 The researchers denied this contention to the press and, according to the Seattle Post-Intelligencer, "were offended by a suggestion that the New Age spiritualist could have tried to buy their support".